Diabetes insipidus: Pathophysiology

 Electrolyte and volume homeostasis is a complex mechanism that balances the body's requirements for blood pressure and the main electrolytes sodium and potassium.
 In general, electrolyte regulation precedes volume regulation.
 When the volume is severely depleted, however, the body will retain water at the expense of deranging electrolyte levels.

 The regulation of urine production occurs in the hypothalamus, which produces ADH in the supraoptic and paraventricular nuclei.
 After synthesis, the hormone is transported in neurosecretory granules down the axon of the hypothalamic neuron to the posterior lobe of the pituitary gland, where it is stored for later release.
 In addition, the hypothalamus regulates the sensation of thirst in the ventromedial nucleus by sensing increases in serum osmolarity and relaying this information to the cortex.

 Neurogenic/central DI results from a lack of ADH; occasionally it can present with decreased thirst as regulation of thirst and ADH production occur in close proximity in the hypothalamus.
 It is encountered as a result of hypoxic encephalopathy, neurosurgery, autoimmunity or cancer, or sometimes without an underlying cause (idiopathic).

 The main effector organ for fluid homeostasis is the kidney.
 ADH acts by increasing water permeability in the collecting ducts and distal convoluted tubules; specifically, it acts on proteins called aquaporins and more specifically aquaporin 2 in the following cascade.
 When released, ADH binds to V2 G-protein coupled receptors within the distal convoluted tubules, increasing cyclic AMP, which couples with protein kinase A, stimulating translocation of the aquaporin 2 channel stored in the cytoplasm of the distal convoluted tubules and collecting ducts into the apical membrane.
 These transcribed channels allow water into the collecting duct cells.
-The increase in permeability allows for reabsorption of water into the bloodstream, thus concentrating the urine.
+The increase in permeability allows for the reabsorption of water into the bloodstream, thus concentrating the urine.

-Nephrogenic DI results from lack of aquaporin channels in the distal collecting duct (decreased surface expression and transcription).
-It is seen in lithium toxicity, hypercalcemia, hypokalemia, or release of ureteral obstruction.
+Nephrogenic DI results from a lack of aquaporin channels in the distal collecting duct (decreased surface expression and transcription).
+It is seen in lithium toxicity, hypercalcemia, hypokalemia, or the release of ureteral obstruction.
 Therefore, a lack of ADH prevents water reabsorption and the osmolarity of the blood increases.
 With increased osmolarity, the osmoreceptors in the hypothalamus detect this change and stimulate thirst.
 With increased thirst, the person now experiences a polydipsia and polyuria cycle.

 Hereditary forms of diabetes insipidus account for less than 10% of the cases of diabetes insipidus seen in clinical practice.